Wander Monet’s gardens and more in Giverny, France

 What to expect in the gardens

-Expect the garden to change with the season
+The gardens change with the season

-This is a real garden and gardens change throughout the year.
+This is a real garden, and gardens change throughout the year.
 Tulips give way to peonies that give way to lilies and then mums.

 If there is a particular type of flower you want to see, you need to time your visit accordingly and hope the weather has been normal.
 (The Monet Foundation website provides a general list of what is in bloom when as a PDF among other information on the plants.)
 But really, there will always be something in bloom because the gardeners are always removing spent plants and adding new ones.